section-engineering-education/engineering-education/articles/how-to-use-streams-in-node,js/index.md

 1. The readable stream is a stream that is used for read operations.
 2. The Writable stream as the name suggests is a stream used for write operations.
-3. A duplex stream is used for both read and write operations.
+3. A duplex stream is a stream that performs both read and write operations.
 Lastly,
-4. The transform stream is a type of stream that computes the output based on the input.
+4. A transform stream is a stream that uses it input to compute an output.

 The streams throw several events since they are `eventEmitter` instances.
 These events are used to track and monitor the stream.
 Some of the most commonly used events are;

-1. Data - This event is fired when readable data is available.
+1. Data - Data event is emitted when readable data is available.
-2. Finish - This event is fired when the stream is done writing data.
+2. Finish - Finish event is emitted when the stream is done writing data.
-3. Error - This event is fired when any error occurs while reading or writing data.
+3. Error - Error event is emitted when an error occurs while reading/writing data.
-4. End - This event is fired when the stream is done reading data.
+4. End - End event is emitted when the read stream has finished reading data.

 With this information, let's have a look at how we can use a stream to read/write data from/to a file.